-Microwave radio shall be limited to spur link applications and backup routes where no transmission lines can be used to establish optical transport.
+- Microwave radio shall be limited to spur link applications and backup routes where no transmission lines can be used to establish optical transport. - There would be less use of TDM channel multiplexers as service access is shifted to IP.

-Fiber is the preferred media for line protection offering both the best bandwidth and reliability.
+Current Paradigm Fiber is the preferred media for line protection offering both the best bandwidth and reliability.
 All new transmission lines are already embedded with fiber and existing lines continue to be retrofitted with OPGW.
 Optical terminals are cheaper to acquire and maintain and protection relays can be outfitted with optical transceivers enabling "direct fiber" line protection setups.

 Retrofitted fiber is much cheaper in addressing backbone needs given the exponential bandwidth growth.